The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Every lender carries its own requirements for personal loan approval, these conditions measure the risk that taking you on a borrower may incur.
+Every lender carries its own requirements for personal loan approval– conditions that measure the potential risk of taking you on as a borrower.
 Before starting the application process it is important to consider what these requirements tend to be, and how your standing will impact your rates.
-This way you can avoid the paperwork for lenders that you may not qualify with.
+This way you can avoid the paperwork for lenders you may not qualify with.

 Before a lender approves your application, you must first meet that lender’s specific qualifications.
 Some require a certain credit score or income.
 Other lenders have expanded underwriting criteria and take education or work history into consideration.
 When you set out to find a personal loan, keep the potential eligibility criteria in mind.